 Red Maple Acer rubrum 2-3' Grows to 60' tall.
-Valued for firewood, sap for maple syrup, and its radiant bright red fall leaf color.
-Its sap has a slightly lower sugar content than sugar maple, but it will excel in wet soils where sugar maple will not.
-Because of the abundance, wide distribution and its early-produced pollen it may be important to the biology of bees and other pollen-dependent insects.
+Valued for firewood and its radiant bright red fall leaf color.
+It will excel in wet soils where sugar maple will not.
+Its early-produced pollen make it may be important to the biology of bees and other pollen-dependent insects.
 Blooms in early spring.
 Zones 3-9

 Red Oak Quercus rubra 2-3' Grows 50-70' tall.
 Bristle-tipped leaves turn red in autumn.
 Blooms in April-May and the brown, round, almost 1 inch long acorn with a flat, thick, saucer like cap appears in Sept-Oct.
 The red oak is a favorite among lumbermen, landscapers and wildlife.
-Zone 4-7
+Zones 4-7